-This road trip goes across the bottom of France.
+This road trip goes across the South of France then heads north then east.
 Make sure you add a little extra money in your budget for toll roads because they add up quickly (well over 100 euros for this road trip here).
 The nice thing though, is that the rest areas on France’s toll roads are really nice.
 Many have beautiful picnic areas and there are plenty of gas stations with basics such as coffee, salami, cheese or grab sandwiches at one of the many Autogrills.

-Our road trips always center around being active and the first stop, Calanques, will give you plenty of ways to earn your carbs.
-Hiking in the Calanques is a must.
-We found a beautiful rock climbing wall overlooking a tranquil turquoise bay, however, the climbing here is polished so keep that in mind when you choose your routes.
+Hiking in the Calanques is a must and has awesome cliff jumping.
+We also found a beautiful rock climbing wall overlooking a tranquil turquoise bay, however, the climbing here is polished so keep that in mind when you choose your routes.

 Our favorite hike in the Calanques was to Calanque de Sugiton.
 The hike to this cove was an easy one hour downhill (uphill on the way out) and the cove was picturesque with great rocks to jump off of.
 It totally reminded me of being in Neverland!

-The wall below the camping area is bolted too so you can rock climb urban style when you aren’t hiking or taking in the incredible views.
+The wall below the camping area is bolted too so you can urban rock climb when you aren’t hiking or taking in the incredible views.
 There is a lot of rock climbing nearby, but most of it was too advanced for us.

 Make sure to hike the Cirque while you are here or backpack to one of the many refuges nearby.
 If you didn’t stock up on food in St Jean don’t worry, there are plenty of great restaurants here in the town.